Small Claims

 • You may file a Notice of Removal in a small claims action and have the entire case transferred to the regular civil Justice Court.
 If the Defendant DOES NOT FILE A NOTICE OF REMOVAL WITHIN 10 DAYS AFTER RECEIVING SERVICE OF THE NOTICE TO DEFENDANT, THE DEFENDANT WAIVES THE RIGHT TO A JURY TRIAL AND THE REPRESENTATNION BY AN ATTORYNEY.

-• Defendant must pay a $20.00 appearance fee due the day of the hearing.
-Must be paid to the clerk (with cash or check) when you check in for hearing.
+• Each Defendant must pay a $20.00 appearance fee due the day of the hearing.
+The appearance fee must be paid to the clerk (with cash or check) when you check in for trial.

-• You must attend the hearing.
-Failure to attend the hearing will result Judgment for the Plaintiff.
+• You must attend the trial.
+Failure to attend the hearing will result in dismissal of your complaint.
 Be sure to bring along any witnesses, books, papers, or other evidence which will help prove to the court that you are entitled to a money judgment or possession to the property.

 AGREEMENT REACHED

-If the parties reach an agreement or solution prior to the hearing, both parties are required to notify the court a signed copy of the written settlement.
+If the parties reach an agreement or solution prior to the hearing, both parties are required to notify the court and provide a signed copy of the written settlement.

 Appeals

-Appeal - matter of law only; $30.00 filing fee to District Court; either party may file a written appeal with the court within 10 business days after the judge's order is signed and complete the procedures necessary.
+Appeal - matter of law only; $30.00 filing fee to District Court; either party may file a written appeal with the court within ten (10) business days after the judge's order is signed and complete the procedures necessary.

 There is more detailed information on the form Small Claims Instructions (see below).